 The table below lists known issues in the WorldShare Collection Manager application and in WorldCat knowledge base collections and functionality.
 Availability dates are subject to change.
 Please see the OCLC System Alerts page for active issues.

-Known Issue: When adding titles or submitting title data changes through cooperative management changes are only preserved across data updates from the provider for a subset of collections
+Known Issue: When adding titles or submitting title data changes other than OCLC number through cooperative management, changes are only preserved across data updates from the provider for a subset of collections.

-The cooperative management functionality is working for a subset of WorldCat knowledge base collections.
-View the list of WorldCat knowledge base collections for which cooperative changes are retained across data updates.
+While OCLC number change submissions are retained for all collections, other cooperative management functionality only works for a subset of WorldCat knowledge base collections.
+View the list of WorldCat knowledge base collections for which all cooperative changes are retained across data updates.

 Known Issue: Update records always delivered when Provider name or Collection name changes